Dan Jones (politician): Early life

 Jones was educated at Ynyshir School, Rhondda and the National Council of Labour Colleges where he himself became a lecturer.
 He was a trade union official.

 Parliamentary career

 He unsuccessfully contested the Barry constituency at the 1955 general election, but was returned as MP for Burnley at the 1959 general election.
 He was re-elected until his retirement at the 1983 general election, when he was succeeded by Peter Pike.
 Jones's Conservative opponent in the 1979 election was Ann Widdecombe, who was making her first parliamentary contest.

 Jones never attained ministerial office, but served as parliamentary private secretary to Douglas Jay the President of the Board of Trade in 1964.

 Family

 He was married to his wife, Phylis.

-He had 3 children and fostered 3 more.
+He had three children (two sons and a daughter) and fostered three more.

-His two sons were called, Emlyn and Michael.

-Emlyn went on to work for EMI.

-Michael became a secondary school teacher.

 His daughter Dari Taylor went on to become the Member of Parliament for Stockton South serving between 1997 and 2010.